a 501(c)3 non-profit org.

 How does improvisation positively affect PD?

 The Northwestern study's qualitative feedback suggested quality of life improvements including stigma, communication and mood.
 While training participants how to be funny isn't our goal in these workshops, laughter is a natural part of what we do.
 Many participants have reported rediscovering their sense of humor or other parts of themselves and even forgetting they had Parkinson's while playing.
-The positive effects of laughter are well-researched
+The positive effects of laughter are well-researched.

 How are you furthering this research?